-- 6. The exploratory longline fishery for Dissostichus spp. in Statistical Subarea 88.1 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting), which shall not apply as long as the requirements of Conservation Measure 24-02 are met. - 7.
+- Mitigation 6.
+The exploratory longline fishery for Dissostichus spp. in Statistical Subarea 88.1 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting), which shall not apply as long as the requirements of Conservation Measure 24-02 are met. - 7.
 Any vessel catching a total of three (3) seabirds shall immediately revert to night setting in accordance with Conservation Measure 25-02. - 8.
-There shall be no offal discharge in this fishery.

-9. Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.
+There shall be no offal discharge in this fishery. - Observers 9.
+Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period. - VMS 10.
+Each vessel participating in this exploratory longline fishery shall be required to operate a VMS at all times, in accordance with Conservation Measure 10-04. - CDS 11.
+Each vessel participating in this exploratory longline fishery shall be required to participate in the Catch Documentation Scheme for Dissostichus spp., in accordance with Conservation Measure 10-05.

-VMS

-10. Each vessel participating in this exploratory longline fishery shall be required to operate a VMS at all times, in accordance with Conservation Measure 10-04.

-CDS

-11. Each vessel participating in this exploratory longline fishery shall be required to participate in the Catch Documentation Scheme for Dissostichus spp., in accordance with Conservation Measure 10-05.

-12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.

-- 13. For the purpose of implementing this conservation measure in the 2004/05 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
-Fine-scale data shall be submitted on a haul-by-haul basis. - 14.
-For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp.

-15. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.
+- Research 12.
+Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.
+The setting of research hauls (Conservation Measure 41-01, Annex B, paragraphs 3 and 4) is not required. - 13.
+Research fishing under Conservation Measure 24-01 shall be limited to 10 tonnes of catch and one vessel in each of SSRUs A, D, E and F during the 2005/06 season.
+Catches of Dissostichus spp. taken in SSRUs E and F under the provisions of Conservation Measure 24-01 shall be considered as part of the catch limit for Statistical Subarea 88.1.
+Catches of Dissostichus spp. taken in SSRUs A and D under the provisions of Conservation Measure 24-01 shall not be considered as part of the catch limit for Statistical Subarea 88.1. - Data:14.For the purpose of implementing this conservation measure in the 2005/06catch/effortseason, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+Fine-scale data shall be submitted on a haul-by-haul basis. - 15.
+For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp. - Data: 16.
+Fine-scale biological data, as required under Conservation biological Measure 23-05, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Discharge 17.
+All vessels participating in this exploratory fishery shall be prohibited from discharging: - (i) oil or fuel products or oily residues into the sea, except as permitted in Annex I of MARPOL 73/78; - (ii) garbage; - (iii) food wastes not capable of passing through a screen with openings no greater than 25 mm; - (iv) poultry or parts (including egg shells); - (v) sewage within 12 n miles of land or ice shelves, or sewage while the ship is travelling at a speed of less than 4 knots; or - (vi) incineration ash.

-Discharge

-16. All vessels participating in this exploratory fishery shall be prohibited from discharging:

-- (i) oil or fuel products or oily residues into the sea, except as permitted in Annex I of MARPOL 73/78; - (ii) garbage; - (iii) food wastes not capable of passing through a screen with openings no greater than 25 mm; - (iv) poultry or parts (including egg shells); - (v) sewage within 12 n miles of land or ice shelves, or sewage while the ship is travelling at a speed of less than 4 knots; or - (vi) incineration ash.

-Additional elements